If Americans as a whole were required to take a series of basic investment knowledge tests, it’s likely that we’d fail miserably.

 One Up on Wall Street is primarily a call to do your homework and not trust analysts and experts.
 Instead of doing complicated economic and technical analysis, the book recommends doing one’s own research, looking at industries and companies you’re familiar with and taking suggestions from people you know.

-Once a company is shortlisted, the book suggests gleaning all information that is available about it: its management, balance sheet, competitive dynamics, etc. Then, use some basic criteria such as low P/E ratio, insider buying and relatively low debt-to-equity ratio to pick the potential winners.
+Once a company is shortlisted, the book suggests gleaning all information that is available about it: its management, balance sheet, competitive dynamics, etc. Then, use some basic criteria such as low P/E ratio, insider buying and a relatively low debt-to-equity ratio to pick the potential winners.

 The book also discusses portfolio building and timing buying and selling.